ryantd42/NY-Legislative-Git/2023/S1671A-2023/bill.md

- Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be committed to the Committee on Corporations,  Authorities and Commissions
+ Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be committed to the Committee on Corporations,  Authorities and  Commissions  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the New York state urban development corporation act, in relation to requiring the small business revolving loan fund to target and market to veteran-owned enterprises and service-disabled  veteran- owned enterprises

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 3 of section 16-t of section 1 of  chapter  174
  of  the  laws of 1968, constituting the New York state urban development corporation act, as amended by chapter 254  of  the  laws  of  2016,  is amended to read as follows:
   3. Program  loans  to  small businesses and micro-businesses shall be targeted and marketed to minority and women-owned enterprises,  VETERAN- OWNED  ENTERPRISES  AS  SET  FORTH  IN  15  U.S.C.
-SECTION  632(Q)(3),  AS AMENDED  FROM  TIME  TO  TIME, AND SERVICE-DISABLED VETERAN-OWNED ENTER- PRISES AS SET FORTH IN ARTICLE SEVENTEEN-B OF  THE  EXECUTIVE  LAW,  and other  small  businesses and micro-businesses that are having difficulty accessing traditional credit markets.
+SECTION 632(Q)(3), AS AMENDED FROM TIME TO TIME,  AND  SERVICE-DISABLED  VETERAN-OWNED  ENTER- PRISES  AS SET FORTH IN ARTICLE THREE OF THE VETERANS' SERVICES LAW, and other small businesses and micro-businesses that are  having  difficulty accessing  traditional credit markets.
 Program loans to small businesses and micro-businesses shall be used for the  creation  and  retention  of jobs, as defined by the corporation, including: (a) working capital; (b) the acquisition and/or improvement of real property; (c) the acquisition of  machinery  and  equipment, property or improvement; or (d) the refi- nancing of debt obligations.
 There shall be two categories of  loans  to small  businesses  and  micro-businesses: a micro loan that shall have a principal amount that is less than twenty-five thousand  dollars  and  a regular  loan  that  shall have a principal amount not less than twenty- five thousand dollars.
-Prior  to receiving program funds, the lending organization must certify to the corporation  that  such  loan  complies with  this section and rules and regulations promulgated for the program
+Prior to receiving  program  funds,  the  lending organization  must  certify  to  the corporation that such loan complies

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04336-01-3
+  LBD04336-03-3
- S. 1671  2
+ S. 1671--A  2

- and that the lending organization has performed its obligations pursuant to and is in compliance with this section, the program rules  and  regu- lations  and all agreements entered into between the corporation and the lending  organization.
+ with this section and rules and regulations promulgated for the  program and that the lending organization has performed its obligations pursuant to  and  is in compliance with this section, the program rules and regu- lations  and all agreements entered into between the corporation and the lending organization.
 The program  funds  amount  used  by  the  lending organization  to  fund  a  program applicant loan shall not be more than fifty percent of the principal amount of such loan.
 The  program  funds amount used by the lending organization to fund a program applicant loan shall  not be greater than one hundred and twenty-five thousand dollars.
  Minority- and women-owned  business  enterprises,  VETERAN-OWNED  ENTER- PRISES AS SET FORTH IN 15 U.S.C.
-SECTION 632(Q)(3), AS AMENDED FROM TIME TO TIME, AND SERVICE-DISABLED VETERAN-OWNED ENTERPRISES AS SET FORTH  IN ARTICLE  SEVENTEEN-B OF THE EXECUTIVE LAW, and other small businesses or micro-businesses who access such program loans  under  this  subdivision shall  not  be  precluded from accessing such short-term financing loans provided under subdivision eleven of this section.
+SECTION 632(Q)(3), AS AMENDED FROM TIME TO  TIME, AND SERVICE-DISABLED VETERAN-OWNED ENTERPRISES AS SET FORTH IN ARTICLE THREE OF THE VETERANS' SERVICES LAW, and other small  businesses or micro-businesses who access such program loans under this subdivision shall  not  be  precluded from accessing such short-term financing loans provided under subdivision eleven of this section.
   § 2.
 This act shall take effect immediately.